mattvenn/hackspace-power-controller/software/ui.md

 # LCD messages & Menu

-Menu is driven by 2 illuminated buttons: next and select.
+Menu is driven by a rotary encoder and an illuminated button.

 Display after inactive for 5 seconds